Lift Your Spirit

 Lift Your Spirit is the third studio album by American musician Aloe Blacc.
 The album was released on October 25, 2013, through Interscope Records.
 It was released in the United States on March 11, 2014, and April 7, 2014, in the United Kingdom.
 The album has charted in Austria, Germany and Switzerland.
 It includes production and co-songwriting from DJ Khalil, Pharrell Williams, Elton John, Theron Feemster and Rock Mafia.
 Strings for the entire album were arranged and recorded by Daniel "Danny Keyz" Tannenbaum.
 The album received a nomination for the Grammy Award for Best R&B Album at the 57th Grammy Awards in 2015.
+The song "Ticking Bomb" was used as the official theme song of WWE PPV event Payback 2014.

 Background

 In an interview with Billboard in the US, Blacc talked about his new album saying, "It's called 'Lift Your Spirit, and I've got production by Pharrell Williams, the Rock Mafia, DJ Khalil - and we're working on making a fantastic album that blends together a lot of different styles of music - sort of the same way we blended dance music and country on 'Wake Me Up!".